jcamier/ai-policy-proposal/README.md

 ---

 ## Conclusion
 This framework is designed to be *“just enough”* — avoiding the twin dangers of over-regulation (which stifles innovation) and under-regulation (which leads to chaos).
-By adopting a risk-tiered, principle-driven approach, governments, industries, and communities can ensure that AI becomes a co-creator in building a sustainable and flourishing future for humanity and creation.
+By adopting a risk-tiered, principle-driven approach, governments, industries, and communities can ensure that AI becomes a co-creator in building a sustainable and flourishing future for humanity and the biosphere.

 ### Definitions and Concepts: